cert-manager/website/content/en/docs/tutorials/backup.md

 ## Full cluster backup and restore

-This section refers to backing up and restoring 'all' Kubernetes resources in a cluster- including some `cert-manager` ones- for scenarios such as disaster recovery, cluster migration etc.
+This section refers to backing up and restoring 'all' Kubernetes resources in a cluster — including some `cert-manager` ones — for scenarios such as disaster recovery, cluster migration etc.

-Note that we have not done any extensive testing, only a few common scenarios- it is recommended to test the backup and restore strategy before putting it in place as there are likely to be some other edge cases.
-We would like to ensure that users can reliably backup and restore `cert-manager` resources using common tools- if you encounter any errors, please do open a GitHub issue or PR an update to this document.
+*Note*: We have tested this process on simple Kubernetes test clusters with a limited set of Kubernetes releases.
+To avoid data loss, please test both the backup and the restore strategy on your own cluster before depending upon it in production.
+If you encounter any errors, please open a GitHub issue or a PR to document variations on this process for different Kubernetes environments.

 ### Avoiding unnecessary certificate reissuance

 #### Order of restore

-If `cert-manager` does not find a Kubernetes Secret with an X.509 certificate for a `Certificate`, reissuance will be triggered.
-To avoid unnecessary reissuance after a restore, ensure that Secrets are restored before `Certificate`s.
-Similarly, Secrets should be restored before `Ingress`es if you are using [`ingress-shim`](../../usage/ingress/).
+If `cert-manager` does not find a Kubernetes `Secret` with an X.509 certificate for a `Certificate`, reissuance will be triggered.
+To avoid unnecessary reissuance after a restore, ensure that `Secret`s are restored before `Certificate`s.
+Similarly, `Secret`s should be restored before `Ingress`es if you are using [`ingress-shim`](../../usage/ingress/).

 #### Excluding some cert-manager resources from backup